CiscoDevNet/data-center-development/nx-os/pyats_nx-os/README.md

 remain protected, thus maintaining the integrity and security of the network testing environment.
-This approach not only reinforces the security posture of the testing framework but also aligns with best practices for handling sensitive information in network automation tasks." - [Cisco pyATS Network Test and Automation Solution: Data-driven and reusable testing for modern networks](https://www.ciscopress.com/store/cisco-pyats-network-test-and-automation-solution-data-9780138031671) - a comprehensive book by our friendsJohn Capobianco and Dan Wade.
+This approach not only reinforces the security posture of the testing framework but also aligns with best practices for handling sensitive information in network automation tasks." - [Cisco pyATS Network Test and Automation Solution: Data-driven and reusable testing for modern networks](https://www.ciscopress.com/store/cisco-pyats-network-test-and-automation-solution-data-9780138031671) - *a comprehensive book by our friends John Capobianco and Dan Wade.*

 You can find information about using pyATS Secret Strings here: https://pubhub.devnetcloud.com/media/pyats/docs/cli/pyats_secret.html#pyats-secret

-However, the best walkthrough I've seen regarding pyATS Secret Strings is in Appendix B of the pyATS book mentioned above.
+However, the best walkthrough we've seen regarding pyATS Secret Strings is in Appendix B of the pyATS book mentioned above.

 <br>